Relationship Between a Headache and the Liver

 - Boiled artichokes with olive oil and vinegar

-- Brown rice cooked with olive oil, a little salt, and a bay leaf
+- Brown rice cooked with olive oil, a little bit of salt, and a bay leaf

 - Remember salads don’t make a good choice for dinner because greens take a lot of energy to digest, so save your salads for lunch.